 1950 - The Eastgate Apartments, now called the 100 Memorial Drive Apartments, 100 Memorial Drive, Cambridge MA.
 29 stories.
 Facing a large number of World War II veterans returning to school on the GI Bill, MIT was forced to build new housing for graduate students.
 Rapson collaborated on the design along with DeMars, Brown, Robert Woods Kennedy, and Carl Koch.
 Won the AIA First Honor Award 1950.

-1950 - The National Association of Home Builders House Design
+1950 - The National Association of Home Builders

 Competition.
 Rapson actually sent in two submissions to the competition,

-Luckily, his own won second place in the nationwide division and first for one
+His won second place in the nationwide division and first for one

 of the regional divisions.